-ContentStudio comes in handy when you have to schedule posts across all major social media platforms such as Facebook, Twitter, LinkedIn, Pinterest, and Instagram.
+ContentStudio comes in handy when you have to schedule posts and facebook stories across all major social media platforms such as Facebook, Twitter, LinkedIn, Pinterest, and Instagram.
 Don’t shy away from scheduling your posts for the Facebook group.

 Sharing something useful or asking an enticing question gets eyeballs around and that’s your chance to connect with the audience.

 Even though you’re building a Facebook community for your SAAS business, don’t always tie your discussions around your SAAS product or plug your SAAS company.